 Skip to main content

-An independent arts researcher and writer, Dr Susan Jones holds specialist knowledge and insight about the social and political environment for artists and contemporary visual arts.
+An independent arts researcher and writer, Dr Susan Jones provides specialist knowledge and insight about the social and political environment for artists and the contemporary visual arts.

 Writing and opinion has been published by Arts Professional, Art Monthly, Art Review, Corridor 8, Sluice, Cultural Trends, Engage Journal, The Guardian, The Double Negative, TransArtists, a-n The Artists Information Company and Thames and Hudson.

-She has advised and contributed to artists’ research and to development programmes including Aspex Artists' Associates, Bradford Producing Hub, Castlefield Gallery Associates, CAMP, Creative Land Trust, East Street Arts, Mark Devereux Arts, New Bridge Project, Original Projects, Social Art Network Norfolk, S1 Sheffield, Somerset Art Works, SteamHouse and Visual Arts South West.
+She has advised and contributed to artists’ research and to development programmes including Aspex Artists' Associates, Bradford Producing Hub, Castlefield Gallery Associates, CAMP, Centre for Cultural Value, Creative Land Trust, East Street Arts, Helix Arts, Mark Devereux Arts, New Bridge Project, Original Projects, Social Art Network Norfolk, S1 Sheffield, Somerset Art Works, SteamHouse, Visual Arts South West and West Midlands Cultural Leadership.

 As Director of a-n The Artists Information Company (until 2014), she instigated research studies on the impact of arts policy changes on artists’ employment, examination of BA art and design professional practice strategies and the research portfolio informing the Paying artists advocacy campaign.
 She was a Board member of Redeye: The Photography Network 2015- 2018.

-Her doctoral thesis Artists livelihoods: the artists in arts policy conundrum, Manchester Metropolitan University 2015-2019, exposed baseline flaws in the interrelationship between arts policies and artists’ livelihoods over the last 30 years and articulated a unique new rationale for better support to artists that could enable many more to pursue livelihoods through art practices over a life cycle.
+Her doctoral thesis Artists livelihoods: the artists in arts policy conundrum, Manchester Metropolitan University 2015-2019, exposed endemic flaws in the interrelationship between arts policies and artists’ livelihoods over a period of 30 years and articulates a unique new rationale for better support to artists that could enable many more to pursue livelihoods through art practices over a life cycle.
+See the Research section of this site for her studies since and currently.